-The Intersection of Smart Bots and Robotic Process Automation RPA
+The Convergence of Robotic Process Automation RPA and Smart AI Bots

 Terminology abounds in the area of artificial intelligence (AI) and multiple definitions can lead to confusion and blurring.